ENG 101 Pilot

 This reading reminded me a lot of my Visual Communications class (MCO 450).
 As Cohn points out, “In a writing class, students do not always think that they will need to be attentive to visuals,” but visuals are a critical aspect of communication, meaning-making, and rhetorical purpose.

-Think about the menu example: the items are laid out uniformly to guide the eye through the document.
-The implied lines create a structure that helps readers organize information and pull meaning from the menu so they can order with greater ease and efficiency.
+Think about the Oren’s Hummus menu for example: the items are laid out uniformly to guide the eye through the document.
+The implied lines create a structure that helps readers organize information and pull meaning from the menu, so they can order with greater ease and efficiency.
 Part of designing things this way is understanding that, as writers and designers, we must be mindful of the cognitive load we place on our readers and reduce it wherever possible.
 Instead of wordsmithing together verbally nuanced reviews, we often snap photos and post them on Yelp or Google Reviews; likewise, we use color to influence emotion, and space and size to augment meaning.

 As writers and designers, our minds are purpose-built for deconstructing the connotative and denotative meanings of the writing and design choices in our environment, and for using that unique perspective to create new meaning through those rhetorical choices.
 It’s like awakening to the fact that you are bi-lingual.